 - To offer scientific and professional training to graduate students in our six core areas of psychology;

 At the core of our mission is a strong commitment to be the driving force in emerging areas for psychology and innovative connections with other disciplines, as represented in our involvement with the Biomedical Research Imaging Center, Neuroscience Center, Bowles Center for Alcohol Studies, Lineberger Cancer Center, Center for Developmental Science, School of Dentistry, Frank Porter Graham Child Development Institute, and the Carolina Institute for Developmental Disabilities, among others.

 Our Ph.D. program in Psychology is designed to provide students with the knowledge, skills, and judgement needed to become active contributors at the highest-level to research, teach, and provide public and professional service in the community.
 The doctoral degree qualifies our graduates to become faculty members, researchers, licensed clinical psychologists, or policymakers and administrators in fields related to psychology.
 We offer the doctoral degree with training in six sub-fields: Behavioral and Integrative Neuroscience, Clinical Psychology, Cognitive Psychology, Developmental Psychology, Quantitative Psychology, and Social Psychology.

-Our undergraduate major in Psychology is designed to provide students with a broad exposure to the behavioral sciences with a focus on the statistical and research tools used in contemporary psychological research.
+Our undergraduate majors in Psychology and Neuroscience are designed to provide students with a broad exposure to the behavioral sciences with a focus on the statistical and research tools used in contemporary psychological research.
 The subject matter is preparatory to a career in psychology either in basic research and teaching, or in any number of professional applications to various human problems.
 A psychology major may prove useful to those planning other professional careers such as medicine, law, education, business, social work, or counseling, as well as those who seek a broad cultural background in the behavioral sciences.
 Our neuroscience major embodies the liberal arts experience as it draws on techniques and findings from several academic disciplines, including biology, chemistry, computer science, mathematics, physics and psychology.
 This program of study provides students with the fundamental knowledge and exposure needed to pursue careers and post-graduate studies in fields related to psychology, human development and aging, health and disease, rehabilitation, biomedical research, human-machine interactions, and other emerging disciplines.